 About 2/3 cup milk

-For this apple dessert recipe, first make a biscuit dough by sifting flour, baking powder, and salt together several times, then rub in the butter and cut in the milk.
+For this old fashioned apple dessert recipe, first make a biscuit dough by sifting flour, baking powder, and salt together several times, then rub in the butter and cut in the milk.
 Toss dough on a floured board.
 Roll in thin sheet, cut in six rounds large enough to cover an apple.

 Core and pare 6 apples.
 Place each apple centered on a round of dough.
 Mix together 6 tablespoons of sugar and 1/2 teaspoon cinnamon and pour 1 tablespoon of this mixture into the cavity in each apple.